Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab01.md

-## Lab 01 - Setup sentinel workspace
+## Lab 01 - Setup Sentinel Workspace

 ## Overview
  You are a Security Operations Analyst working at a company .
 You will start creating a Log Analytics workspace which is a unique environment for log data from Azure Monitor and other Azure services, such as Microsoft Sentinel and Microsoft Defender for Cloud.
 You will also create Microsoft Sentinel instance to